 Medicare Limits on Hospice Care Payments.
 Medicare payments for hospice services are subject to two additional limits or "caps".
-Each of Vitas' hospice programs is separately subject to both of these "caps" are determined on an annual basis for the period running from November 1 through October 31 of each year.
+Each of Vitas' hospice programs is separately subject to both of these "caps".
+Both of these "caps" are determined on an annual basis for the period running from November 1 through October 31 of each year.